zammad/zammad-documentation/install/source.rst

    source/macos

-.. note::

 The source installation is the most difficult installation type of Zammad.
 If you're not too experienced with Linux and all that, you may want to use another installation type:

    * :doc:`/install/package`
    * :doc:`/install/docker-compose`

-   | **Administrative note**
+.. note::
-   | Please note that we only use ``sudo`` after direct user changes.
+   Please note that we only use ``sudo`` after direct user changes.
    In all other situations you can expect ``root`` being in charge.

 .. hint::